 Brands & Vendors

-Charleston, Sullivans Island and Isle of Palms are treasure troves of eateries, boutiques, high-end retailers, historical sites, and beaches and activities just waiting to be explored.
+Charleston, Sullivans Island and Isle of Palms are destinations for eateries, boutiques, high-end retailers, historical sites, and beaches and activities just waiting to be explored.
 Here are some of the local brands and vendors ready to welcome you!

 Savannah Bee Company grew out of founder, Ted Dennard’s passion for bees, beekeeping and honey.
 Their specialty honey is the culmination of a 35-year search, both locally and around the world for the very best.
 Their beauty products deliver real benefits derived from treasured honeybee hive ingredients– beeswax, royal jelly, propolis, and honey.

 Carrie Morey founded Callie’s Charleston Biscuits in 2005 with the goal of making the tender, buttery, made-by-hand biscuits of her mother accessible across the country.
 Touted by Saveur, Food & Wine, Southern Living, The New York Times and Oprah among others, Carrie and her small team of bakers are keeping the tradition of Southern biscuit making alive.
 In addition, she authored Callie’s Biscuits and Southern Traditions, a cookbook and narrative on entrepreneurship and life in the lowcountry.
 Callie’s Hot Little Biscuit – grab-and-go biscuit restaurants in Charleston’s Upper King District, the Charleston City Market, and in Atlanta’s vibrant Virginia Highland neighborhood are Carrie’s latest tasty endeavor..